Technical Leverage Review for Funded Founders

 After that, some teams keep me around lightly as ongoing technical support or advisory.

 The shape is intentionally not staff augmentation.
-The goal is leverage, clarity, and founder time back.
+The goal is to turn the most useful findings into shipped improvements, then leave the team with a calmer system and less founder dependency.

 Good fit